 The cost of irrigation installation, maintenance, and energy use of the proposed irrigation system should be investigated prior to establishment.
 Pumping capacity and fuel costs (e.g., diesel, gas, and electric) should be considered carefully.

 Which irrigation system will best serve your needs depends on what the system is designed to do and how much installation, maintenance, and running the system costs (Crane et al. 2020).
 Contact your local county UF/IFAS Extension office for recommendations and search the EDIS website for publications on different types of irrigation systems.
 Contact several irrigation companies about designs and costs per acre for different systems and their views on the pros and cons of different systems.
-In order to draw up cost estimates and plans, the company will need to know how many trees per acre, the plant spacing, and whether the system is for irrigation only, irrigation plus fertilizer injections, and/or freeze protection.
+In order to draw up cost estimates and plans, the company will need to know how many trees per acre, the plant spacing, and whether the system is for irrigation only, irrigation plus fertilizer injections, and/or freeze protection (Parsons and Boman, 2019).

 A low volume microsprinkler and drip system will not protect tropical fruit trees from freezing temperatures.
 High-volume irrigation systems are designed to distribute 0.2 inches/acre/hour or more water over an entire grove area.
 Generally, they are powered by diesel or gas engines, so they are not susceptible to being turned off by electric companies during freeze events.
 These systems have been successfully used to protect subtropical/tropical fruit crops for over 50 years.
 There are three types of high-volume irrigation: overhead, under-tree, and in-tree.
 The systems are designed to distribute water over the entire grove land area.
 Overhead systems generally consist of tall metal pipes distributed 40 to 60 ft apart, topped with either metal or hard plastic impact sprinklers that make one 360° rotation per minute.
 High-volume under-tree systems consist of three-to-four-foot-tall metal or PVC pipes along every other row and every two to three trees in the rows.
 These too are topped with impact sprinklers that rotate completely every minute.
 The in-tree high-volume irrigation system consists of one PVC-topped pipe with one impact or spinner-type sprinkler per tree placed within the tree dripline (usually 3–4 feet from the trunk) adjacent to the tree trunk.
 In-tree high-volume systems require larger pumping capacity than the overhead and under-tree high-volume systems.